modina-eu/sfdcanbac-best-chat/app/docs/photos.md

 Now, we come up with names (titles) and texts.
 A name can be a word to a few words.
 It can be a sentence too, but I would keep it short to fit in the frame.
 It can be a number or in any language (I never experimented with right-to-left languages, though).
 A text can be a description of the image.
 In Magic: the Gathering, these texts are called *flavor text* because it doesn't affect the rulebook and is purely for telling the background story (if you want inspirations, searching for flavor text is a great starting point) :ice_cream:

 I know, writing texts can be hard.
 But again, you don't need masterpiece poetry for each card.
-What were you thinking about, looking at the scenery in the picture?
-Where and why did you buy that object?
+Who were you with and what were you talking about, looking at the scenery in the picture?
+Where, when and why did you buy that object in the photo?
+Would you take the photo in the same angle if you were in the same place a decade ago, or a decade later?

+You can always leave some fields empty if you find it difficult to write.
+As you make more cards, you will probably come up with ideas later.

-You can also check out [starting from texts](#doc/texts)
+You can also check out [starting from texts](#doc/texts).

 Then, lets [link](#doc/links) the records :chains: